Rough Coated Terrier (now extinct)

 Rough Coated Terrier 1864

-That left the Cairn, Scottish and West Highland Terrier that were often collectively exhibited as 'Rough Coated Terriers'.
-In 1887 the West Highland White Terrier was recognised with the Scottish Terrier following in 1888.
-However the Cairn Terrier was nor separately recognised until 1924.
-That meant there were clear distinctions between these three Scotch Terrier breeds.
+In 1887 the West Highland White Terrier became recognised as a pure breed.
+The Scottish Terrier was recognised following year in 1888.
+However the Cairn Terrier was not separately recognised until 1924.
+That meant that, in addition to the Skye there were clear distinctions between all the Terrier breeds of Scotland.

 There is always some difficulty in deciding the awards for the popular small terrier which some people call the Australian Terrier which is, in reality neither Scotch, Skye or Yorkie but a well-regulated mixture of these breeds eminently suitable for Australian climates and work.